wieslawsoltes/AvaloniaBook/Chapters/Chapter21.md

 - What steps are needed to capture rendered frames?
 Why might you use them sparingly?
 - How can you run the headless platform visually (e.g., via VNC) for debugging?
 - How does your test strategy balance view model tests, control tests, and visual regression tests?
+- When would you reach for AutomationPeers in headless tests instead of asserting on visuals alone?

 What's next
 - Next: [Chapter 22](Chapter22.md)